Outlier-Robust Sparse Estimation via Non-Convex Optimization: Introduction

 \section{Introduction}

 In several modern machine learning (ML) applications, such as ML security~\cite{Barreno2010,BiggioNL12, SteinhardtKL17, DiakonikolasKKLSS2018sever} and exploratory analysis of real datasets, e.g., in population genetics~\cite{RP-Gen02, Pas-MG10, Li-Science08, DKK+17}, typical datasets contain a non-trivial fraction of arbitrary (or even adversarial) outliers.
-Robust statistics is the subfield of statistics~\cite{HampelEtalBook86, Huber09} aiming to design estimators that are tolerant to a {\em constant fraction} of outliers, independent of the dimensionality of the data.
+Robust statistics~\cite{HampelEtalBook86, Huber09} is the subfield of statistics aiming to design estimators that are tolerant to a {\em constant fraction} of outliers, independent of the dimensionality of the data.
 Early work in this field, see, e.g.,~\cite{Tukey60, Huber64, Tukey75} developed sample-efficient robust estimators for various basic tasks, alas with runtime exponential in the dimension.

 During the past five years, a line of work in computer science, starting with~\cite{DKKLMS16, LaiRV16}, has developed the first {\em computationally efficient} robust high-dimensional estimators for a range of tasks.
-This progress has led to a revival of robust statistics from an algorithmic perspective, see, e.g.,~\cite{DK19-survey, DKKL+21} for surveys on the topic.

-In this work, we continue this line of investigation with a focus on high-dimensional estimation tasks in the presence of sparsity constraints.
+This progress has led to a revival of robust statistics from an algorithmic perspective (see, e.g.,~\cite{DK19-survey, DKKL+21} for surveys on the topic).
+In this work, we focus on high-dimensional estimation tasks in the presence of sparsity constraints.
 To rigorously study these problems, we need to formally define the model of data corruption.
-Throughout this work, we focus on the following standard contamination model.
+Throughout this work, we work with the following standard contamination model.

 \begin{definition}[Strong Contamination Model, see~\cite{DKKLMS16}] Given a parameter $0< \eps < 1/2$ and a distribution family $\mathcal{D}$ on $\R^d$, the \emph{adversary} operates as follows: The algorithm specifies a number of samples $n$, and $n$ samples are drawn from some unknown $D \in \mathcal{D}$.
 The adversary is allowed to inspect the samples, remove up to $\eps n$ of them and replace them with arbitrary points.
 This modified set of $n$ points is then given as input to the algorithm.
 We say that a set of samples is {\em $\eps$-corrupted} if it is generated by the above process. \end{definition}